April 7, 2023

 Does adding schools affect the FAFSA?

 The number of schools you list on the FAFSA doesn’t matter.
 It doesn’t affect your aid eligibility at all.
+You can still qualify for federal student loans and other aid even if you add lots of schools to the FAFSA.

 Aid is primarily determined by your Expected Family Contribution, a number the government calculates to approximate how much your family can contribute to your education.